Zakary2841/7tv-bot-for-Discord/README.md

 - !deleteemote <emote\>

 [In development]
-- !addlistenchannel <channel name\>  \- Requires bot restart to start tracking
+- !addlistenchannel <channel name\>
-- !removelistenchannel <channel name\> \- Requires bot restart to stop tracking  \
+- !removelistenchannel <channel name\> \
 \
-These two commands require bot restart to start tracking.
-Will be updated in future to support live updates if possible
+Supports live updating.
+If there are any errors, please raise them as an issue for me to look into!